All Episodes

 They said that abortion is constitutional.

-So they basically you had seven pro-abortion justices, oh, look what I see in the Constitution here.
+Oh, look what I see in the Constitution here.

-Bam o and that's that.
+And that's that.

-Well, the problem is that if you can get seven or five, a majority, five justices, who can see something in the Constitution that isn't there, and then proclaim it a law, you have just rendered the Constitution meaningless.
+Well, the problem is that if you can get seven or five, a majority, five justices who can see something in the Constitution that isn't there and then proclaim it a law, you have just rendered the Constitution meaningless.

 And that was the opening of the modern floodgates, if you will, to all kinds of judicial activism.

-Uh it it it is very, very troubling to people who think the Constitution is the glue that holds the country together.
+It is very, very troubling to people who think the Constitution is the glue that holds the country together.

-Then what what good is the Constitution?
+Then what good is the Constitution?

 And that's exactly what's happened here.